Within Canada only shipping on beans, thank you.

 Why do we like this bean?

-This is an ancient bean from the Andes region of South America (where it is called Canario).
-The beans are beautiful shades of ivory-yellow to bright-yellow, like a Canary bird.
+This is an heirloom bean from Peru called Canary or Mayocoba bean.
+The beans are beautiful shades of ivory-yellow to bright-yellow.
 The plants are a compact 18 inches tall and easy to grow.
 These thin-skinned beans hold their shape in cooking and work well in soups, stews and on their own.
 They have a creamy, buttery texture.

 How to Pick Dry Beans: Pick beans when the pods are dry on the plant.
 All of our dry bean varieties have to reliably dry down by around Sept 15 (when we risk getting frost) and this one does.
 However, if there is a frost threatening and your beans still need time to dry, pick the pods and bring them inside to dry.
 They are ready as dry beans when the pods are ‘crunchy’ dry.
 Shell and use.